Daniel J. Frey

 Our plans changed.

-Those that deny the science are living in fear of the truth.
+Those who deny the science are living in fear of the truth.

 Their non-cooperation with social distancing and wearing a mask is couched behind a veil of personal freedom.

-Their fear allows them to take no responsibility for the despair, the death they will cause.
+Their fear allows them to take no responsibility for the despair and the death they will cause.

 The Devil made me do it.